MylesBR/myles0255.github.io/_posts/2022-06-01-Mount-NFS-share-on-Debian.md

 This page has been originally created by "Karim Buzdar" found on "Linuxhint-How to Mount NFS share on Debian 10(https://linuxhint.com/mount_nfs_share_debian)".
 I want to thank him for the contribution.

-# How to Mount NFS share on Debian
+# Mount NFS share on Debian

 The network file system NFS is an efficient way of sharing files and directories to other machines in a network.
 It is based on client-server architecture, where the server directory is mounted onto client systems.
 NFS allows clients to access shared directories as if they are a part of their own system, and remains a popular way of sharing files among Linux systems.